When you buy through links on our site, we may earn an affiliate commission. As an Amazon Associate I earn from qualifying purchases.

 Buy

 Shark’s portable MessMaster vacuum cleaner handles just about any kind of spill with ease.
 It makes quick work of dirt, dust, and crumbs and can also suck up wet messes like food and drink spills.
-It won’t lose suction, and its Anybag tech lets use its dirt cup with a small trash bag for quick cleanup.
+It won’t lose suction, and its Anybag tech lets you use its dirt cup with a small trash bag for quick cleanup.
 It also self-cleans by vacuuming up a cup of water.

 LEGO Suck It!
 Vacuum